 - Extensively hydrolyzed formulas (eHF) – The protein in eHFs is in smaller pieces than pHFs.
 Most eHFs are hypoallergenic – check the label to be sure.
 However, studies have found that up to 10 to 40% of babies with cow milk allergy do not tolerate eHFs.
 That means their CMA symptoms will not full resolve.
 If you’re concerned that your little one isn’t tolerating an extensively hydrolyzed formula, ask your baby’s doctor about amino acid-based formulas like Neocate.

 Amino Acid-based Formulas

-Neocate is an amino acid-based formula, sometimes referred to as an elemental formula.
-Amino acid-based formulas do not contain any intact protein or peptide chains and are made from the original building blocks of all proteins, called amino acids.
-Amino acids are the most basic source of protein, the easiest form to digest and absorb.
+Neocate is an amino acid-based formula, also known as an elemental formula.
+Amino acid-based formulas do not contain any intact protein or peptide chains.
+Instead, they contain the original building blocks of all proteins – amino acids.
+Amino acids are the most basic unit the body can use for protein, the easiest form to digest and absorb.